 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
 Approved by MSEC 2/5/20.
-Click <a href="https://licenter.org/lengths.org/len
+Click here to see the supplemental resources for this guideline.
+If comments about this guideline, please contact Kimberly_Fisher@ykhc.org.

-If comments about this guideline, please contact Ellen\Hodges@ykhc.org.
+If comments about this guideline, please contact Ellen_Hodges@ykhc.org.